informedcitizenry/6502.Net/Docs/DataGeneration.md

     .pstring "hello"              // > 05 68 65 6c 6c 6f
 ```

+**`.qword`**

+Generate one or more values between 0 and 2^64-1 into the output, with byte order according to CPU endianness.
+Wildcard `?`s represent uninitialized data, 8 bytes in size.

 **`.rta`**

 Generate one or more values according to CPU endianness.
 The accepted value range is normally 1 to 65536, but can be longer if the option to allow long addressing is set, or if the current bank matches that of the expression.
 Useful for so-called "return jump" tables for 6502-based CPUs.
 Wildcard `?`s represent uninitialized data, two bytes in size.